robinhowlett/slate/source/index.html.md

 @Errors(min = 0, max = 1, offers = {ViewType.DOCUMENT})
 @Version(snap = 1)
 @Category(snap = SnapCategory.READ)
-/*
- * This Snap extends {@link SimpleSnap} (instead of implementing {@link Snap}).
- * This means that instead of having a method called 'execute' which is called once,
- * it has a method called 'process' which is called for every document the Snap receives.
- * This means you do not have to iterate over incoming documents as 'process' does that
- * for you.
- */
 public class TwoInputs extends SimpleSnap {

     private static final Logger log = LoggerFactory.getLogger(TwoInputs.class);